-Pennsylvania's first college, The University of Pennsylvania, predates the Declaration of Independence, and if the number of colleges and degree programs that exist in the state are any indication, the commonwealth is as committed as ever to developing and educating the next generation of workers.
-As of 2014, the National Center for Education Statistics' College Navigator database includes 421 separate institutions of higher learning in the Commonwealth, including 140 schools that offer Bachelor's degrees.
+Pennsylvania's first college, The University of Pennsylvania, predates the Declaration of Independence, and if the number of colleges and degree programs that exist in the state are any indication, Pennsylvania is as committed as ever to developing and educating the next generation of workers.
+As of 2014, the National Center for Education Statistics' College Navigator database includes 421 separate institutions of higher learning in Pennsylvania, including 140 schools that offer Bachelor's degrees.
 Pennsylvania's Department of Education, meanwhile, lists more than 500 institutions of higher learning at all levels, including private specialty schools, public two- and four-year institutions, private not-for-profit institutions, and others.
 Among the most common types of credentials these schools offer:

 - Technical and postsecondary certificates and diplomas

 What has prompted Pennsylvania to invest so much in higher education?
 There are dozens of good reasons to prioritize education, but an ever-growing demand for educated workers certainly ranks near the top.
 The U.S. Bureau of Labor Statistics reported that as of May 2013, 5,616,820 workers called Pennsylvania home.
 Among its largest industries, by employment: